lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 ![](07-OnewayANOVA_files/figure-docx/unnamed-chunk-93-1.png)<!-- -->

-#### Conduct power analyses to determine the power of the current study and a recommended sample size.
+#### Conduct power analyses to determine the power of the current study and a recommended sample size {-}

 The *pwr.anova.test()* has five parameters: